 PICU is led by a team of consultants (doctors), who specialise in intensive care of children.

 - Speciality Lead: Sophie Skellet

 - Family Liaison Sisters: Esther Rose, Emily Cantrell and Katie Dettmer

 Other staff who work on the ward include doctors, nurse practitioners, ward sisters, nurses, students, health care assistants, ventilator technicians, physiotherapists, dieticians, pharmacists, housekeepers, family liaison nurses, play specialists, psychologists, social workers, chaplains, interpreters and volunteers.

 You can learn more about our clinical services by visiting:

-There are two consultants on duty on PICU each day – one is based on the unit and is responsible for the clinical care of your child and the other is known as the ‘supporting consultant’, who is on the unit from 9am until 4pm and their role is to update all families that day regarding their child’s medical condition.
+There are three consultants on duty on PICU each day – two are based on the unit and is responsible for the clinical care of your child and the other is known as the ‘supporting consultant’, who is on the unit from 9am until 4pm and their role is to update all families that day regarding their child’s medical condition.
 This will happen after the morning ward round and before the evening ward round.
-Evening ward rounds start at 5pm.

 We do everything we can to protect the privacy and dignity of your child at all times during their stay at GOSH.
 Your child will be allocated a bed space according to how their physical, psychological and social needs are best met while taking into consideration the needs of other children and young people on the ward at that time.